Potiskum: Potiskum airstrip

 Potiskum Airstrip is located in city's GRA from the western part of the town along Kano road.
-The Nigerian Airspace Management Agency (NAMA) office in the field, which is supposed to be responsible for the transmission of air traffic information to aircraft flying over the airfield, is not fully functional as the Omni-Directional Range Equipment installed there was not equipped with computers to enable the workers scientifically spot planes hovering over Potiskum.
+The Nigerian Airspace Management Agency (NAMA) office in the field, which is supposed to be responsible for the transmission of air traffic information to aircraft flying over the airfield, is not fully functional as the Omni-Directional Range Equipment installed there was not equipped with computers to enable the workers to spot planes over Potiskum.
 The airport came into being during the scramble for Africa by the colonialists because Potiskum was a sprawling town in the north which was earlier annexed by Germany before the United Kingdom took over.
 The aim of constructing the airport was to make the movements of the white men in and out of Potiskum easy because the town was also the gateway to other nearby towns in the north, which had enhanced trading activities and other associated commercial services in the region.

 Boko Haram attacks

 In July 2009, Boko Haram members set a police station on fire during their uprising.

 A May 2012 attack on the cattle market killed over 34 people, but appeared to be an attack by criminals seeking revenge, and not Boko Haram.

 On 25 December 2012, a mass shooting occurred at a church.

 On 3 November 2014, at least 30 people were killed in a suicide bombing at a Shia Muslim religious procession at Faydia Islamic school.
 Yobe State Governor Ibrahim Gaidam promised members of the Islamic Movement in Nigeria (ISMN) that he would demand full investigation of allegations of shootings of its members by soldiers deployed to the scene of the attack.

 On 6 November 2014, sixteen men arrested by Nigerian Army soldiers were "found dead of bullet wounds hours later."
 (Another source puts the number at eighteen.)

-On 10 November 2014 at least 46 boys were killed and 79 wounded, by a suicide bomber during a student assembly at the Government Science Secondary School."
+On 10 November 2014 at least 46 boys were killed and 79 wounded, by a suicide bomber during a student assembly at the Government Senior Science Secondary School."

-On 11 January 2015, four people were killed and over 40 were injured at Kasuwar Jagwal GSM market after an attack by two female suicide bombers, one of whom appeared to be about 15 years old.
+On 11 January 2015, four people were killed and over 40 were injured at Kasuwar Jagwal G.S.M market after an attack by two female suicide bombers, one of whom appeared to be about 15 years old.
 A bombing involving a parked car also occurred that day, killing two people and injuring one, at the Divisional Police Station.

 On 13 January 2015, Governor Ibrahim Gaidam condemned the attacks, and "proposed the establishment of an Emergency Response Centre at the General Hospital in Potiskum."
-He stated that the medical bills for those injured in the attack would be paid, including for the injured who had been transferred to other hospitals for treatment.
+He stated that the medical bills for those injured in the attack would be paid, including those injured who had been transferred to other hospitals for treatment.

 On 22 and 24 February 2015, suicide bombers killed 22 people.

 On 5 July 2015, six people were killed in a suicide bombing.